RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

 | - Handles CIF-files with inconsistent atom ordering by automatic fragment reordering.
 | - Accuracy can be controlled via QM-region expansion (reduces impact of approximate LJ potentials or MM charges).
 | - Numerical frequencies available (to be tested).
+| - State-of-the-art geometry optimization via efficient internal coordinates (geomeTRIC interface).
+| - Nudged-elastic-band calculations for reaction-path and TS-optimizations in the solid (to be tested)

 **Limitations:**

 | - CIF file can not contain extra atoms such as multiple thermal populations.
 Also missing H-atoms have to be added beforehand.
 Use e.g. VESTA, Mercurcy, Chemcraft to inspect CIF-file before.
 | - Adding hydrogens to CIF-file can be problematic.
 Some success has been seen with using Avogadro or Olex2 (others?)
 | - Polymeric systems or pure solids (e.g. metallic) can not be described.
-Only system with natural fragmentation such as molecular crystals can be described.
+Only system with natural fragmentation such as molecular crystals are possible.

 **Features to be implemented:**